gadget-framework/gadget-course/getting_started.md

 You will note that when calling the `gadgetfile` object the printed output will be in the same format as the resulting Gadget file.
-This for our mainly convenience as you will be able to directly see if the format is incorrect, by comparing it to the format described in the [userguide](https://hafro.github.io/gadget/docs/userguide), before writing it to file.
+This for our mainly convenience as you will be able to directly see if the format is incorrect, by comparing it to the format described in the [User Guide](https://hafro.github.io/gadget/docs/userguide), before writing it to file.
 If you need however to access individual components of you can of course do so by calling the name of the component directly: